-A Cochrane review with network meta-analysis (2015) evaluated various treatments for central serous chorioretinopathy that included both acute and chronic central serous chorioretinopathy.36, Only RCTs were included.
-Pairwise (direct) comparison for verteporfin photodynamic therapy included antivascular endothelial growth factor vs verteporfin photodynamic therapy, antivascular endothelial growth factor plus 50% verteporfin photodynamic therapy vs 50% verteporfin photodynamic therapy alone, 50% verteporfin photodynamic therapy vs observation or sham treatment, and 30% verteporfin photodynamic therapy vs 50% verteporfin photodynamic therapy vs verteporfin photodynamic therapy.
+A Cochrane review with network meta-analysis (2015) evaluated various treatments for central serous chorioretinopathy that included both acute and chronic central serous chorioretinopathy.37, Only RCTs were included.
+Pairwise (direct) comparison for verteporfin photodynamic therapy included antivascular endothelial growth factor versus verteporfin photodynamic therapy, antivascular endothelial growth factor plus 50% verteporfin photodynamic therapy versus 50% verteporfin photodynamic therapy alone, 50% verteporfin photodynamic therapy versus observation or sham treatment, and 30% verteporfin photodynamic therapy versus 50% verteporfin photodynamic therapy or versus full strength verteporfin photodynamic therapy.
 (Percentages refer to the dose of verteporfin used.)
 The primary outcome was visual acuity at 12 months.
-Low-quality evidence from a 2008 study (58 participants) suggested that half-dose verteporfin photodynamic therapy for acute central serous chorioretinopathy probably resulted in a small improvement in vision (MD = -0.10 logarithm of the minimum angle of resolution; 95% CI, -0.18 to -0.02 logarithm of the minimum angle of resolution) compared with sham treatment.37, Moderate-quality evidence from 2 studies suggested that 30% verteporfin photodynamic therapy results in a small improvement in vision compared with verteporfin photodynamic therapy (MD = -0.16 logarithm of the minimum angle of resolution; 95% CI, -0.22to -0.10 logarithm of the minimum angle of resolution) and compared with 50% verteporfin photodynamic therapy (MD = -0.12 logarithm of the minimum angle of resolution; 95% CI, -0.15 to -0.08 logarithm of the minimum angle of resolution).
-38,39, Visual acuity scores at 12 months did not differ between antivascular endothelial growth and verteporfin photodynamic therapy^{40,41,} or antivascular endothelial growth plus 50% verteporfin photodynamic therapy and 50% verteporfin photodynamic therapy alone, 42, or 50% verteporfin photodynamic therapy and observation or sham treatment.
-37,
+Low-quality evidence from a 2008 study (58 participants) suggested that half-dose verteporfin photodynamic therapy for acute central serous chorioretinopathy probably resulted in a small improvement in vision (MD = -0.10 logarithm of the minimum angle of resolution; 95% CI, -0.18 to -0.02) compared with sham treatment.
+38, Moderate-quality evidence from 2 studies suggested that 30% verteporfin photodynamic therapy results in a small improvement in vision compared with verteporfin photodynamic therapy (MD = -0.16 logarithm of the minimum angle of resolution; 95% CI, -0.22 to -0.10) and compared with 50% verteporfin photodynamic therapy (MD = -0.12 logarithm of the minimum angle of resolution; 95% CI, -0.15 to -0.08). ^{39,40}, Visual acuity scores at 12 months did not differ between antivascular endothelial growth and verteporfin photodynamic therapy^{41,42}, or antivascular endothelial growth plus 50% verteporfin photodynamic therapy and 50% verteporfin photodynamic therapy alone, 43, or 50% verteporfin photodynamic therapy and observation or sham treatment. ^{38,}

-Chan et al (2008) conducted a double-masked, placebo-controlled trial of 63 patients who were randomized 2:1 to half-dose verteporfin photodynamic therapy or placebo.^{37,}Thirty-nine patients in the verteporfin photodynamic therapy and 19 in the placebo arm completed the trial.
+Chan et al (2008) conducted a double-masked, placebo-controlled trial of 63 patients who were randomized 2:1 to half-dose verteporfin photodynamic therapy or placebo. ^{38,}Thirty-nine patients in the verteporfin photodynamic therapy and 19 in the placebo arm completed the trial.
 The primary outcome measure (the proportion of eyes with the absence of subretinal fluid at the macula at 12 months) was observed in 37 (95%) eyes in the verteporfin photodynamic therapy arm and 11 (58%) eyes in the placebo arm.
 Mean increase of best-corrected visual acuity was 1.8 and 0.6 lines in the verteporfin photodynamic therapy and placebo arm, respectively.
 The treatment difference was 1.2 lines, which fell below the threshold of 3 lines considered clinically meaningful.
 A responder analysis was not reported.